They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "About the raid?"

-"About what happens when a place wants to kill you and still looks organized."
+"About what happens when a place looks organized and still wants you dead."

 Michael studied him for a second.